cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-context-history.md

 Since launching [covid19.ca.gov](https://covid19.ca.gov/), the website has gone through 3 main design revisions.

 ## V1
 In March 2020, at the time of the first Stay Home Order, covid19.ca.gov was launched.
-The design was largely based on the design [alpha.ca.gov](https://www.alpha.ca.gov/).
+The design was largely based on the design of [alpha.ca.gov](https://www.alpha.ca.gov/).

 ![v1](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/website-design-01.png)

 ## V2
-The first major revision was launched in INSERT DATE based on user feedback.
+The first major revision was launched on INSERT DATE based on user feedback.

 ![v2](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/website-design-02.png)

 ## V3
 The current design was launched in Septemeber 2020.
-The look and feel of this designed was created by a vendor who was contracted by the Governor's Office.
-This revision was focused on giving a stronger voice to the website.
+The look and feel of this design was created by a vendor to the Governor's Office.
+This revision was focused on giving a stronger voice to the website, richer media, and visual alignment with the California for All campaign.

 ![v2](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/website-design-03.png)